Mohali

 Mohali, officially Sahibzada Ajit Singh Nagar or Ajitgarh, is a planned city in the Mohali district in Punjab, India, which is an administrative and a commercial hub lying south-west of Chandigarh.
 It is the headquarters of the Mohali district and one of the six Municipal Corporations of the State.
 It is officially named after Sahibzada Ajit Singh, the eldest son of Guru Gobind Singh.
+It is one of the major satellite cities of Chandigarh and is part of the Chandigarh Capital Region.

-Mohali has developed rapidly as an IT hub of the state of Punjab, and has thus grown in importance.
+Mohali has developed rapidly as an Information technology hub of the state of Punjab, and has thus grown in importance.
 The Government of Punjab has initiated significant infrastructure and recreation projects in attempts to increase the standard of living in Mohali.
 Roads have been built to create networks between Mohali and Chandigarh International Airport to boost its international connectivity.

 Mohali was earlier a part of the Rupnagar district and was carved out and made a part of a separate district in 2006.

 History

 Early history

 Prehistoric evidence has been found in Mohali and its surrounding regions.
 Due to the presence of the lake, fossil remains with imprints of a large variety of aquatic plant, animal, and amphibian life have been found.
 As a part of the Punjab region, it has many rivers in the areas where it is speculated that ancient and primitive settlements by humans began.
 Some 8,000 years ago, the area was also known to be a home to the Harappans.